ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ![The Ethereum Foundation had no involvement with The DAO](./no-involvement.jpeg)

-Ethereum Foundation's early attempts to distance themselves from The DAO are important to note, as despite claims of neutrality, subsequent actions appear to tell a different story.
+Ethereum Foundation's attempts to distance themselves from The DAO are important to note, as despite these claims of neutrality, subsequent actions appeared to tell a different story.

 ### The World's Biggest Crowdsale